 You can choose an appropriate statistical graph and custom graph settings as needed.

 - You can add a graph to the Dashboard.
-For more information, see Dashboard.
+For more information, see Create and delete a dashboard.

 - You can set the drill-down analysis action for a graph.
 Then, after a graph is added to the dashboard, any click to a data point on the graph will trigger the drill-down analysis action, allowing you to review queries in more details.

 The Log Service console provides a query page, you can view the context information of the specified log in the original file in the console.
 It is similar to paging up and down in the original log file.
 By viewing the context information of the specified log, you can quickly locate the failure information during the business troubleshooting.
-For more information, see Context query.
+For more information, see Perform a context query.

 Perform quick analysis